Svenja Schulze: Federal Minister of Economic Cooperation and Development, 2021–2025

 After the SPD won the 2021 election, Olaf Scholz succeeded Merkel as Chancellor and named Schulze as Federal Ministry for Economic Cooperation and Development, while, under the terms of the traffic light coalition agreement, Steffi Lemke of the Greens took Schulze's old job as Environment Minister.
 Schulze took office in her new role on 8 December 2021.
 Along with Hubertus Heil, she is currently the longest-serving cabinet member.

 In her capacity as minister, Schulze chaired the meetings of the Group of Seven (G7) development ministers when Germany held the group's rotating presidency in 2022.
 In April 2022, she also co-hosted a donor conference which helped raise $4.8 billion in funding pledges for the vaccine-sharing scheme COVAX.
 In response to the 2022 food crises, she led G7 efforts to establish the Global Alliance for Food Security, jointly convened with the World Bank.

 In September 2022, Schulze made available an additional 200 million euros ($199.02 million) to fund Ukraine's aid programs for those internally displaced as a result of Russia's invasion.

 In October 2023, Schulze joined the first joint cabinet retreat of the German and French governments in Hamburg, chaired by Scholz and President Emmanuel Macron.

+Member of the German Parliament, 2021–present

+Since leaving government in 2025, Schulze has been a member of the German Parliament’s Budget Committee and its Subcommittee on European Affairs.
+In this capacity, she has been her parliamentary group’s rapporteur on the annual budget of the Federal Ministry of Research, Technology and Space and a member of the so-called Confidential Committee (Vertrauensgremium) of the Budget Committee, which provides budgetary supervision for Germany's three intelligence services, BND, BfV and MAD.

+In addition to her committee assignments, Schulze is part of the German-Italian Parliamentary Friendship Group.